ccbrown/needy/needs-file.md

 Projects that are built using custom steps defined by the needs file use the following parameters:

-* `configure-steps` - A list of commands used to configure the project.
 * `build-steps` - A list of commands used to build the project.
 The commands should place headers in *{build_directory}/include* and libraries in *{build_directory}/lib*.

 String values are formatted with the following parameters: